 Jim Low - singer/songwriter

 When I was a child, my family often used to go for picnics on a Sunday.
-After Sunday School, my father would have the car ready, my mother would have the sandwiches and drinks packed, and we would head off to some interesting part of Sydney in New South Wales, Australia.
+After Sunday school, my father would have the car ready, my mother would have the sandwiches and drinks packed, and we would head off to some interesting part of Sydney.
 My brother and I always enjoyed these picnics.

-Regular spots were mostly on the northern side, including French’s Forest, the beaches and bays.
-Sometimes we would go to favourite spots like the picturesque Church Point, Bobbin Head and the charmingly named Coal and Candle Creek, in the Ku-ring-gai Chase National Park.
+Regular spots were mostly on the northern side of the harbour, including French's Forest, the beaches and bays.
+Sometimes we would go to favourite places like the picturesque Church Point, Bobbin Head and the charmingly named Coal and Candle Creek, in the Ku-ring-gai Chase National Park.

 “…Along a byway lonely,